barbaraeguche/pawsitive/readme.md

 ## features 👾
 - **title:** description
+- adopt a pet
+- rehome a pet

 ## limitations 🚨
 - **title:** description
+- currently only for cats and dogs

 ## what I learned 💭
+- multiple pages website
+- authentication

 ## .env file 📄